kfigiela/kfigiela.github.io/_posts/2014-06-15-denon-remote-connector.md

 ##### Network and CD control

-Depending on selected source (CD or Network Player) the `destination` field is be `0x25` for CD player or `0x26` for network player and the payload ix always `0x00`.
+Depending on selected source (CD or Network Player) the `destination` field is `0x25` for CD player or `0x26` for network player and the payload is always `0x00`.
 The button presses are mapped to ids as follows:

 * `0x32`: Play/Pause
 * `0x33`: Stop